 The school was last inspected in May 2019 and found to be excellent in all areas of academic and other achievements and excellent in all areas of personal development.
 This is the highest mark of quality that any school can achieve.
 We were also found to have complete compliance in all schools regulations.
-Please read the attached report.
+Below is our ISI Inspection Report.